lhapaipai/vite-bundle/README.md

 # ViteBundle : Symfony integration with Vite

-This bundle helps you render all of the dynamic `script` and `link` tags needed.
+This bundle helps you render all the dynamic `script` and `link` tags needed.
 Essentially, it provides two twig functions to load the correct scripts into your templates.

 ⚠️ This repository is a "subtree split": a read-only subset of that main repository [symfony-vite-dev](https://github.com/lhapaipai/symfony-vite-dev) which delivers to packagist only the necessary code.